ryanklee/think-taink/docs/problem_statements.md

 Problem Statement: Current methods for detecting and mitigating biases in AI systems are often insufficient for complex, multi-agent environments, particularly when dealing with diverse behavioral traits and cultural contexts.

 References:
-- docs/domain_model_and_research_summary.md: Sections 4.5, 4.7
+- [DOC001] Domain Model and Research Summary
-- docs/research_needs.md: Items 5, 7
+- [DOC003] Research Needs

 Gaps/Inconsistencies:
 - Lack of specific strategies for bias detection in multi-agent interactions